Texas State Affordable Housing Corporation

 The Texas State Affordable Housing Corporation (TSAHC) is a nonprofit affordable housing provider in Texas.

 Mission

 According to its website, the organization's mission is to "serve the housing needs of low-income families and other underserved populations in Texas who do not have acceptable housing options through conventional financial channels."

 Organization oversight

 TSAHC's five-member Board of Directors is appointed by the Governor of Texas.
 The agency also undergoes reviews by the state of Texas as part of the Texas Sunset Act and will undergo its next Sunset Review in 2027.

-Bill Dietz is Chair of the Board of Directors.
+Lemuel Williams is Chair of the Board of Directors.

 Programs and services

 Homeownership programs

 Provides fixed-rate mortgage loans, down payment assistance, and mortgage credit certificates for qualified home buyers.
 TSAHC also operates the Texas Financial Toolbox consumer website.

 Down Payment Assistance programs are all different with certain requirements for each.
 State or local housing authorities, a non-profit organization, or lender usually set the requirements and conditions for the DPA program.
 Some programs require you or your loan officer to take a short course on Down Payment Assistance for first time home buyers.